LAPD 'SWAT Mafia' encouraged deadly force and retaliation, officer's lawsuit claims

 "The SWAT Mafia’s control over SWAT has resulted in a deplorable binary choice for officers and supervisors within SWAT: Either adopt the SWAT Mafia’s aggressive ways and kowtow to them, and thereby flourish within the unit, or reject the SWAT Mafia’s culture of violence and stand up to its nepotism, and thereafter be pushed out of the unit, the lawsuit continues.
 "As set forth below, Plaintiff chose the latter, and was forced out of SWAT for doing so."

 An LAPD spokesperson told Fox News the department doesn't comment on pending litigation.
-Calls to Colomey's attorney were not immediately returned.

 The SWAT unit, known as "D Platoon," is part of the department's Metropolitan Division, which has been mired in recent controversy.
 Three officers have been charged with falsely labeling people as gang members or associates on field interview cards.
 More officers are under investigation.